020 Area Code

 London phone numbers

-UK area code 020 is for London, and surrounding areas.
+UK area code 020 is for London.

 The 020 area code is for London, including all of central London and most parts of the outer boroughs.
+It is also used in some neighbouring areas just outside the Greater London boundary.

 020 number call costs